 Robust aquatic biodiversity, including the animals below, supports ecosystem functions and helps mitigate the impacts of ocean acidification caused by global warming.

 As they swim along the Pacific coast, otters play a vital role in a food chain that ultimately helps capture carbon from the air.
 Sea otters feed on sea urchins, which feed on kelp.
-As otters keep sea urchin populations in check, kelp can thrive and sequester more carbon.
-The result?
-Sequestration of as much as 8.7 million tons of carbon dioxide, more than double the emissions of an average coal-fired power plant over the span of an entire year.
-Kelp was also found to be 12 times more effective at absorbing carbon when guarded by sea otters.
+As otters keep sea urchin populations in check, kelp – an excellent carbon sequester - has a greater chance to thrive.

 Whales, like all living things, are carbon sinks, and quite large ones.
 Every great whale sequesters an average of 33 tons of carbon over the span of their lifetime.
 When a whale dies a natural death, its carbon turns into sediment that nourishes the sea floor.
 When whales are killed prematurely, by commercial whaling or other means, the ocean loses a significant tool for carbon sequestration in that whale and its possible future offspring.

 Phytoplankton are microscopic marine organisms that have been around for over 200 million years, and capture around 40% of all carbon dioxide produced globally.
 As whales migrate across the globe, they leave behind waste dense with iron and nitrogen, which in turn supports a healthy environment for phytoplankton to grow and help regulate our climate.